-Please also keep in mind that EMR cost varies from specialty to specialty.
-For example, EHR software for cardiologists, Oncologists and Dermatology practices are generally higher priced than for other specialties as these require complex workflows and integrations.
+Please also keep in mind that EMR costs will vary between specialties.
+For example, EHR software for cardiologists, Oncologists, and Dermatology practices are generally higher priced than other things as these require complex workflows and integrations.

 Your size will also determine the amount of support you'll need.
 Not all entities employ permanent IT staff.
-If you’ll need external help or assistance from the service provider for training, implementation, troubleshooting and more—24/7 if possible—pick one where it's included in the offer.
+If you need external help or assistance from the service provider for training, implementation, troubleshooting, and more—24/7 if possible—pick one where it's included in the offer.

-Note that this aspect has a financial impact too: If this isn't already included in their standard packages it can become quite expensive.
+Note that this aspect has a financial impact too: If this isn't already included in their standard package, it can become quite expensive.